Lü Fang

-Lü Fang is a fictional character in Water Margin, one of the Four Great Classical Novels in Chinese literature.
-Nicknamed "Little Marquis of Wen", he ranks 54th among the 108 Stars of Destiny and 18th among the 72 Earthly Fiends.
+Lü Fang is a fictional character in Water Margin, one of the Classic Chinese Novels.
+Nicknamed "Little Marquis of Wen", he ranks 54th among the 108 Heroes and 18th among the 72 Earthly Fiends.

 Background

-Lü Fang, a native of Tanzhou (around present-day Changsha, Hunan), usually wears a suit of red armour and a silk belt over a flowery robe as well as a knot-like headdress topped with a long feather.
-He rides a red horse and fights with a ji, resembling Lü Bu of the Three Kingdoms era whose horse is named Red Hare for its colour and whose weapon called "Sky Piercer" (方天畫戟) was a ji.
-Due to his many similarities with Lü Bu, Lü Fang is nicknamed "Little Marquis of Wen", (Note: Lü Bu held the peerage "Marquis of Wen" (溫侯).) the Marquis of Wen being Lü Bu's highest official title.
+The novel describes Lü Fang as a warrior dressed in a suit of red armour over a flowery robe tied by a silk belt.
+He also wears a knot-like headdress topped with a long feather.
+In battle, he rides a red horse and wields a fangtian ji.
+As he resembles the Han dynasty warrior Lü Bu, he is nicknamed "Little Marquis of Wen".
+(Note: Lü Bu held the peerage "Marquis of Wen" (溫侯).)